Generalized Euler-Maclaurin formula and Signatures: Introduction

+The EML formula is remarkable for many reasons and has a long history (see e.g. \cite{KacCheung} and references therein).
+It was discovered independently by L. Euler and C. Maclaurin in the first half of the XVIII-th century.
+However, the essential remainder term $R_m$ was only later introduced by S.D.
+Poisson. in 1827, see \cite{Ostrowski1969}.

-The EML formula is remarkable for many reasons.
-Firstly, it becomes exact for polynomial functions: indeed for $f(x)=x^p$, $p\geq 0$ integer we have the Faulhaber formula:
+A first consequence of the EML formula is an exact formula for polynomial functions: indeed for $f(x)=x^p$ with $p\geq 0$ integer Formula \eqref{eq:clas_EML} boils down to the Faulhaber formula:

-Secondly, even if the associated series is typically divergent, yet the remainder is small in an appropriate sense which makes it useful in numerical mathematics and computer science, see \cite{Knuth94}.
-The EML formula further plays a central role in number theory where it is used to study the zeta function, in toric geometry where its generalisation to discrete sums on cones relates to the Todd genus.
-In both these instances, it can be used to determine the meromorphic extension of discrete sums beyond some domain of holomorphicity.
-In the case of discrete sums on lattice cones, the EML formula can be interpreted as an algebraic Birkhoff Factorisation which has played a major role in renormalisation \cite{Guo2015ACA}, \cite{guo2017}.
+This simpler identity can be also proven using different methods and it provides an equivalent definition of the sequence $B^{\pm}$.
+Although the associated series appearing in \eqref{eq:clas_EML} is typically divergent, the remainder is small in an appropriate sense which makes it useful in numerical mathematics and computer science, see \cite{Knuth94}.
+In addition to that, the EML formula has several applications in number theory obtained for various choices of $f$.
+For $f(x)=x^{-1}$, one obtains the well-known Euler-Mascheroni constant as the limit of the difference between the harmonic series and the logarithm.
+For $f(x)=\log x$, one derives Stirling's approximation formula of the factorial, The EML formula applied to the function $f(x)=x^{-s}$ for $s\in \mathbb{C}$ yields a meromorphic extension of the zeta function $s\mapsto \sum_{n=1}^\infty n^{-s}$ which is holomorphic on the half plane $\Re(s)>1$.
+Its generalisation to discrete sums on cones, which is relevant in toric geometry in that it relates to the Todd genus, can be interpreted as an algebraic Birkhoff factorisation which plays a major role in the context of renormalisation \cite{Guo2015ACA}, \cite{guo2017}.